My Back Story - My Fight Against Back Pain

 And wouldn't you just know it, I felt like a million dollars.

 I was gliding down the road feeling fitter, stronger and healthier than I had done in years.

-I couldn’t wait to get stuck into the real pre-season training with the rest of the lads the following week.
+Now I was full of optimism and couldn’t wait to get stuck into the real pre-season training with the rest of the lads the following week.

 And to show them all what I was really capable of after struggling through the previous season carrying my injury.

 However when I tried to go for another jog the following day disaster struck.

 As I only made it 50 yards down the road before feeling a sharp electric pain in my lower back that forced me to stop immediately.

 What the hell was that?!

 It shocked me as the severity of the pain was completely new to me.
 And it was totally disabling.
 This felt serious.